 - Identify types of work that may be less stringent about hiring someone with a criminal record.
 For example, work that requires a background check or that has bonding requirements may be more difficult to obtain.

-- Consider alternatives to a full-time job that will help you gain experience, such as volunteering or taking on part-time work.
+- Consider alternatives to a full-time job that will help you gain experience.
+This includes volunteering or taking on part-time work.

 You can find employment

 Re-entering the workforce when you have a criminal record may not be easy.
 But many have done it before you, and you too can succeed.
 Identify the resources and skills you need to find employment.
-Then seek help from government and community agencies that can assist you—whether you need help with housing, education, career planning or searching for work.
-The rewards of employment make it all worthwhile, from better quality of life to new optimism and an improved sense of self-worth.
+Then seek help from government and community agencies that can assist you.
+Assistance ranges from help with housing, education and, career planning to searching for work.
+The rewards of employment make it all worthwhile.
+You could have a better quality of life to new optimism and an improved sense of self-worth.